 Later this year I will be teaching a course for Pilates instructors about breathing.
 It’s not uncommon to develop less than optimal breathing habits that become obstacles to alignment and wellbeing.
-To supplement my materials, I thought I’d ask the expert advise of Physical Therapist Elizabeth Shaw from Thrive PT to answer a few questions about the benefits of breathing.
+To supplement my materials, I thought I’d ask the expert advise of Physical Therapist Elizabeth Shah from Thrive PT to answer a few questions about the benefits of breathing.
 I also thought it would be of interest to our studio clients!

 Halle: Hi!
 When we decided to have a conversation, we talked about many areas of professional overlap.
 There’s lots of crossover between what you and I do!

 Elizabeth: That’s right.
 Ultimately, both PTs and Pilates instructors spend a fair amount of time doing movement analysis.
 We’re both trying to enable multi-dimensional, pain free movement.

 Halle: In the spirit of that crossover, I have some questions for you that I thought might relate to both of our client populations.
 Specifically, let’s talk about breathing.
 How do you think about breathing as it relates to your patients?
 It’s a natural and automatic process, so is it something that you have to instruct?